sorentwo/readthis/README.md

 Readthis provides access to the underlying Redis connection pool, allowing you to run arbitrary commands directly through the cache instance.
-For example, if you wanted to expire a key manually using an instance `Rails.cache`:
+For example, if you wanted to expire a key manually using an instance of `Rails.cache`:

 ```ruby
 Rails.cache.pool.with { |client| client.expire('foo-key', 60) }